pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 #### Validation using CCD
 2 or more existents can only be differentiated on the basis of mutually exclusive characteristics (since mutually non-exclusive characteristics could exist in both at once, thereby not differentiating them).
 The only way to ensure such mutual exclusivity is to identify characteristics that are different measurements of the same broader characteristic.

 Hence, 2 or more existents can only be differentiated on the basis of a shared commensurable characteristic, wherein each existent contains a different measurement of this characteristic.
-The set of the essential commensurable characteristics shared by a set of existents is their conceptual common denominator–CCD.
+The set of the essential commensurable characteristics shared by a set of existents is their conceptual common denominator – CCD.
 Note that the CCD for everything in existence (considered at once) is existence itself.
 Hence, the process of differentiation is scalable to any level.

 By extension, to differentiate a class of beings from everything else requires a broader CCD that unites this class with everything else and thereby differentiates it based on having different measurements of the CCD.
-Hence, to differentiate a concept from everything else in a given context, we need a broader CCD that unites it with everything else in the context–i.e. we need a genus.
-However, to actually differentiate this concept, we need the particular distinguishing measurements of the CCD that are present in the concept–i.e. we need a differentia.
+Hence, to differentiate a concept from everything else in a given context, we need a broader CCD that unites it with everything else in the context – i.e. we need a genus.
+However, to actually differentiate this concept, we need the particular distinguishing measurements of the CCD that are present in the concept – i.e. we need a differentia.

 #### Combining both validations
-Knowledge is contextual, and one’s grasp of a concept necessarily exists in a cognitive context that–ultimately–relates to the sum of our knowledge.
+Knowledge is contextual, and one’s grasp of a concept necessarily exists in a cognitive context that – ultimately – relates to the sum of our knowledge.
 To hold the proper context in which a concept is to be grasped, we must understand how it relates to the rest of our knowledge, while also being distinct from the rest of our knowledge.
 Hence, since a concept integrates a class of beings, we must discover how (1) this class of beings is similar to other classes or kinds of beings, i.e. we must discover the CCD that unites this class to other classes in a sufficiently broad context (sufficiency is based on relevance), and (2) this class of beings is different from other classes or kinds of beings, i.e. we must discover the particular measurements of the CCD of the broader context that differentiate this class from other classes in the given context.
 (1) implies the need for a genus, while (2) implies the need for a differentia.

 ### Hierarchy of genera